kubernetes/website/docs/tasks/administer-cluster/cpu-management-policies.md

 ### Configuration

 The CPU Manager is introduced as an alpha feature in Kubernetes v1.8.
-It must be explicitly enabled in the kubelet feature gates:
+It must be explicitly enabled in the kubelet feature gates before v1.10:
 `--feature-gates=CPUManager=true`.

 The CPU Manager policy is set with the `--cpu-manager-policy` kubelet